My Stamp and Cover Websites

 I own a very large collection of philatelic material of the flat press 11c Hayes stamp of 1922 (Scott 563).
 It consists of many FDCs, full panes, plate blocks, die proofs, and postal history.
 I have been at this since about 1959 when I was introduced to the stamp.
 I have exhibited from my collection, published articles about parts of the collection, and have over the past five years created a number of internet blogs to provide much information and many exhibits of this very interesting stamp.
 My interest does not extend to the rotary press 11c Hayes stamp of 1931 (Scott 692) which replaced the flat press version.
 My interest in that stamp pales when it is compared to the flat press stamp.

 Scott 563 was printed from 1922 to 1931.
 My other philatelic interests also apply to the same time period.
 I collect all aspects of the 10c Special Delivery stamp of 1922 (Scott E12) which preceded the Hayes stamp.
 One of my websites involves FDCs of that stamp.
 It and the flat press Hayes stamp were the first two new stamps released under a new postal administration that occurred with the election of Republican Warren G. Harding to President of the United States in 1920.
 W. Irving Glover became the new Third Assistant Postmaster General, the person responsible for stamps.
 It was a fortunate appointment since Glover was a savvy politician from New Jersey whose wife and political friends from New Jersey were stamp collectors.
 Glover would not only revise the design of all postage stamps, but would through various actions create the foundation for the modern FDC.
 Glover became the Second Assistant Postmaster General in 1925.
 His new responsibility was the movement of mail, particularly air mail.
 He managed significant advances in that area until his retirement in 1933.
-I have a blog for the Glovers.
+I have a website for the Glovers.